psxdev/ps4link/README.md

   cd ../..
   ```

-  compile and install libps4link it will let fio host and commands support(elf loader soon inside)
+  compile and install libps4link it will let fio host requests and commands support

   ```
   cd libps4link